-Abdominal aortic aneurysm (or AAA) screening is a way of checking and identifying if there is a bulge, swelling or aneurysm of the main blood vessel that runs from your heart down through your tummy (the aorta).
+Abdominal aortic aneurysm (or AAA) screening is a way of checking and identifying if there is a bulge, swelling or aneurysm of the main blood vessel (the aorta) that runs from your heart down through your tummy.

 This bulge or swelling is an AAA and can be serious (even fatal) if it’s not spotted early on, which the screening can do.
 If you have an undetected AAA it could burst and cause life-threatening bleeding inside your tummy – about eight in every ten people who have a burst AAA die before they get to hospital or don’t survive surgery to repair it.
 If an AAA is detected you can choose to have regular monitoring scans or surgery to stop it bursting.